Budgeting Case Study: How I Increased My Savings by 105% in 1 Hour

 Step three in The Bulk Budgeting Technique is just as important (if not more) as the first and second steps.

 Tracking your progress every day is crucial to successfully implementing The Bulk Budgeting Technique.
-Tracking your progress will take you less than three minutes on most days.

 How is that possible?